Popper Cello Academy 2026

 Centered on David Popper’s High School of Cello Playing, we invite participants to rethink the role of études in modern cello playing — not as a technical challenge, but as performance.

-Through an intensive four-day program, participants engage in both deep technical work and high-level artistic exploration, connecting tradition with their own individual musical voice.
+Through an intensive program, participants engage in both deep technical work and high-level artistic exploration, connecting tradition with their own individual musical voice.

 At its core, the Academy bridges the gap between technical mastery and musical expression — where discipline meets imagination, and technique becomes artistic identity.